Rou7250/Chatting-Application/README.md

 - **File Sharing**: Support for sharing files during chat sessions.
 - **Enhanced UI**: Improve the user interface for a better user experience.

-## Screenshots
-_Include screenshots of the chat window, message input, and active user status._

-## License
-This project is licensed under the MIT License.